A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

 \subsubsection{Establishing the vanishing of $\ve{X}$ and $\ve{Y}$}

-In Section \ref{sec:backwarduniqueness}, we work again with the basic system $(\ve{X}, \ve{Y})$, and, having proven that they decay sufficiently rapidly, show, using Carleman inequalities analogous to those in \cite{KotschwarBackwardsUniqueness} and \cite{WangCylindrical} with a family of exponentially growing weights, that they must vanish identically.
-The argument here is modeled fairly closely on the corresponding argument in \cite{WangCylindrical}, with some modifications to handle the ODE component $\ve{Y}$.
-It is in this part of the argument where we make essential use of the self-similarity of $h$ (and hence of $\ve{X}$ and $\ve{Y})$.
+In Section \ref{sec:backwarduniqueness}, we return to an analysis of the basic system.
+Knowing now that $\ve{X}$ and $\ve{Y}$ decay at an at-least exponential-quadratic rate, we use Carleman inequalities analogous to those in \cite{KotschwarBackwardsUniqueness} and \cite{WangCylindrical} to show that they must vanish identically.
+This part of the argument is modeled closely on the corresponding argument in \cite{WangCylindrical}, with some modifications to handle the ODE component $\ve{Y}$, and it is here that we make essential use of the self-similarity of $h$ (and hence of $\ve{X}$ and $\ve{Y})$.
 The Carleman inequalities needed here and above in the proof of the exponential decay of $\ve{X}$ and $\ve{Y}$ are proven in Section \ref{sec:carleman}.

-\begin{acknowledgement*} The authors wish to thank Ben Chow, Ovidiu Munteanu, Lei Ni, and Jiaping Wang for their interest, encouragement, and valuable suggestions. \end{acknowledgement*}
+\begin{acknowledgement*} The authors wish to thank Ben Chow, Ovidiu Munteanu, Lei Ni, and Jiaping Wang for their interest, encouragement, and valuable suggestions.
+They also wish to thank the anonymous referees for their many helpful recommendations. \end{acknowledgement*}